 The overall application is client centered and assumes a nurse takes care of one patient at a time.
 Thus, all the interventions are organized by patient.
 Patients are grouped by room and rooms are grouped in units.
 The aim of this structure is to allow fast and intuitive navigation from one patient to another.

-The application’s navigation system is shown on Figure 1.5.
+The application’s navigation system is shown in French, as the application is in French, on Figure 1.5.